Clastify logo

 Product mixtures and choice of halogen

-Radical substitution with chlorine or bromine can be used to halogenate alkanes, but it is not usually perfectly selective.
-Once a halogenoalkane forms, further substitution may occur, giving products with more than one halogen atom.
-Larger alkanes may also contain more than one type of C–H bond, so substitution can happen at different carbon atoms.
+Radical substitution with chlorine or bromine can halogenate alkanes, but it is not usually perfectly selective.
+Once a halogenoalkane forms, further substitution may happen, giving products with more than one halogen atom.
+Larger alkanes may also contain more than one type of CHC-H bond, so substitution can occur at different carbon atoms.

 Fluorine is generally too reactive for controlled radical substitution of alkanes, often causing extensive bond breaking and complex mixtures.
 Iodine is not reactive enough for the corresponding radical iodination to proceed effectively.
 For IB purposes, chlorine and bromine are the sensible halogens to think about for alkane radical substitution.